 Now, stitch over paper.
 You’ll remove it later.
 As simple as that!

 - VISIBILITY: Use a contrasting thread to make it visible.
 When playing, it’s good to see the lines!

 - SAFETY: Secure all stitches well (backstitching) if you’re using the simple straight-line stitch.
 Or even better, use a triple stitch.
 It’s safer, too, because there will be even less possibility for the marble to break through (toddlers are well known for persistence, and if there’s a way to get the marble out at a place where the simple stitch has given in, — Well, it’s better to either backstitch or use a strong, reliable stitch.

 8 – Remove Paper

 The only thing left: topstitching around the border.
 Move the marble to a central position so it won’t be in the way, you can secure it using pins, so it won’t move.
 See the photo below:

 Topstitch around the maze using an approximately 1/4″ seam allowance.
 You don’t need the paper template for that, though I marked it on the template to give you a feeling how to proceed.
 Remember to keep the marble out of the way when sewing.

-A great DIY present for kids that’s easy and quick to make.
+A great DIY present that’s easy and quick to make.

 - You can use FLEECE on both sides of the marble maze: follow the same steps as with the fabric marble maze.
 The only difference is, you don’t need any interfacing.